dpetla/ToyStoryMemoryGame/README.md

 # ToyStoryMemoryGame

-This is a simple memory game I made for my 3yr-old son to play.
-This was my first project in Javascript.
-The ideia was to practice what I had learned only using HTML, CSS and JavaScript (no jQuery, Bootstrap, etc).
+This was the first project I did in college using Javascript.
+The ideia was to practice what I had learned so far, such as capturing events and changing attributes, and use only HTML, CSS and JavaScript (no jQuery, Bootstrap, etc).

 ## Objective
 Create a JavaScript which will capture events and responde to them.